pitronicteam/AF-XLiteEx/README.md

 ![power-in](photo/power-in.jpg?raw=true "power-in")

 ## Note
-The files we provided is for your own to use.
-DO NOT use for business.
+The files is for personal use only,  please contact us for commercial license.

 For business negotiation, please contact us：

-QQ:1040730319
+QQ:1040730319 or email to 1040730319@qq.com

 TG:DusKing Jiang